XSLiuLab/tumor-immunogenicity-score/README.md

 # Available Resource and Workflow of Paper *Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction*

+This repository is to share analysis procedure, data and help readers or reviewers to know more detail of this work, reproduce or make use of results they are interested in.

+If you use data, results or conclusion from this work, please cite:

+*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction, __Nature Communication__* (**Under Review**)

 ## Repository structure